The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 Trenitalia's Frecciarossa, Frecciargento and Frecciabianca trains all have three classes of tickets - you can take Base, Economy or Super Economy class.
 Their other trains have a Premium class, and Business class giving more room.
 For the ultimate comfort level there's Executive class.
 You get a generous free luggage allowance, provided they fit into the compartments provided.
 Pets are welcome in carry cases, and larger dogs need leashes and muzzles, unless they are guide dogs.
 You can also take a bicycle with you, folded into a luggage compartment.
 Intercity is more rudimentary, only offering Standard and First class.
 Regionale is your budget option, with only one Ordinaria class.
 Italo allows two luggage items and you can bring pets up to 22 pounds (10 kg), with special permission required for larger dogs.
 Foldable bicycles are allowed as one item of your luggage allowance.
 Disability assistance is available on all trains.

-Some of the Naples train stations to Rome you can start your journey from include Napoli Centrale and Napoli P. Za Garibaldi.
-Similarly, some of the arrival train stations in Rome include Roma Termini, Roma Tiburtina and Roma Ostiense.
+When taking the train from Naples to Rome, you can choose to depart from train stations like Napoli Centrale and Napoli P. Za Garibaldi.
+Your route can end in train stations such as Roma Termini, Roma Tiburtina and Roma Ostiense.

-When travelling this route, Omio customers are departing most frequently from Napoli Centrale and arriving in Roma Termini.
+Omio customers who travel this route most frequently depart from Napoli Centrale and arrive in Roma Termini.

-You can find the most popular departure train station for this route, Napoli Centrale, located approximately 0 mile (s) / 0 km from the city centre of Naples.
-The most popular arrival train station in Rome, called Roma Termini, is located around 0 mile (s) / 0 km away from its city centre.
+You can find the most popular departure train station for this journey, Napoli Centrale, located approximately 1 mile (s) / 2 km from the city centre of Naples.
+The most popular arrival train station in Rome, called Roma Termini, is located around 1 mile (s) / 1 km away from its city centre.